micro-lc/back-kit-engine/docs/events/events.md

 ```

 ## I
 ### Import Data

-raised when the import button is clicked
+notifies the request for an import of data from a file

 - Label: `import-data`
 - Payload: